danillouz/learning-go/posts/1-getting-started.md

 Or from `$GOPATH/go/src` you can run:

 ```
-> go install github.com/danillouz/hello-world
+> go install github.com/danillouz/hello
 ```

-Now you can type the binary name `hello-world`:
+Now you can type the binary name `hello`:

 ```
-> hello-world
+> hello
 Hello World!
 ```